 Other Information:

 This position is a full-time, temporary position.
-It will run from the date of hire for at least thirteen and a half weeks, depending on hours per week worked.
+The position start date is flexible but will ideally start in late May or early June.
+It will run from the date of hire for at least ten weeks, depending on hours per week worked.
 Travel is required and access to a reliable vehicle is ideal (mileage will be covered at the IRS standard mileage rate).
-The intern will be paid $20/hour with a week and a half of paid vacation time and up to 15 hours of paid health and wellness leave.
+The intern will be paid $20/hour with one week of paid vacation time and up to 12 hours of paid health and wellness leave.

 Conservation Biology & Community Science Internships